pedrolemos4/RCOMP/doc/sprint1/planning.md

     - Cable pathways deployment schematic plan and justification comments.
     - Hardware inventories, including: total cable lengths by cable type, appropriate type patch panels, network outlets, telecommunication enclosures of suitable size.

+Since our team has only 4 members, the task "Structured cable design for building 5, floors 0 and 1" is not assigned to any member.